milad-reyhaani/SmartFaceClipper/Readme.md

 # SmartFaceClipper

-This project is a Python-based web application built with Django and OpenCV for efficient face detection and cropping.
-It allows users to upload images, detect faces using OpenCV’s face recognition algorithms, and generate base64-encoded strings of the cropped face images.
+This project is a Python-based web application built with **Django** and **OpenCV** for efficient face detection and cropping.
+It allows users to upload images, detect faces using OpenCV’s face recognition algorithms, and generate **base64-encoded strings** of the cropped face images.
 These strings can be easily integrated into web applications or APIs.

 ![SmartFaceClipper](https://github.com/milad-reyhaani/SmartFaceClipper/blob/master/static/Docs/Cover.jpg)

 ## Key Features
-- **Face Detection:** Automatically detects faces in images using OpenCV’s advanced face recognition capabilities.
+- **Face Detection:** Automatically detects faces in images using **OpenCV**’s advanced face recognition capabilities.
 - **Face Cropping:** Crops detected faces from the input image, ensuring a focused and clear face for further use.
-- **Base64 Encoding:** Converts the cropped face image into a base64-encoded string, making it suitable for seamless integration with web or API-based applications.
+- **Base64 Encoding:** Converts the cropped face image into a **base64-encoded string**, making it suitable for seamless integration with web or API-based applications.
 - **Multiple Endpoints:** Supports various operations, such as cropping images based on modified times or cropping all images in a directory.
-- **JWT Authentication:** Secures access to the API using JWT authentication, ensuring authorized and controlled access to the application.
+- **JWT Authentication:** Secures access to the API using **JWT authentication**, ensuring authorized and controlled access to the application.
 - **Built with Django:** Provides a robust backend that facilitates easy deployment, scalability, and management.

 ## Use Cases
 - **Profile Photo Processing:** This application can be used to crop and standardize profile photos for organizations, ensuring consistency in employee pictures.
-It's particularly useful for applications like Microsoft Exchange, which often require profile photo uniformity across their platforms.
+It's particularly useful for applications like **Microsoft Exchange**, which often require profile photo uniformity across their platforms.
 - **Identity Verification:** Crop face images for secure identity verification in various systems.
 - **Content Filtering:** Automatically filter and crop faces from images, useful in content moderation and social media platforms.
 - **Corporate Systems Integration:** Standardize profile photos for employees across corporate systems and applications to ensure uniformity in platforms like HR systems, internal directories, and more.